 Store in an airtight container in a dry place out of direct sunlight.
 The powder can be added to smoothies, teas, recipes and can also be encapsulated.
 Read here for more ideas on how to use orange or citrus peels.

-As with any supplement, always consult a qualified health professional prior to making dietary changes, especially if you are on any medication or are experiencing health issues.
+As with any supplement, always consult a qualified health professional before making dietary changes, especially if you are on any medication or are experiencing health issues.

 Balch, Phyllis A. “Vitamins.”
 Prescription for Nutritional Healing.
 New York: Avery, 2006.
 23-24.
 Print.